Kiage24/SBCG857/README.md

 ```
 Look at the output and answer the following questions

-What is the total number of reads?
+Q.What is the total number of reads?

  400252

-What proportion of the reads were mapped?
+Q.What proportion of the reads were mapped?

  303036

-How many reads were mapped to a different chromosome?
+Q.How many reads were mapped to a different chromosome?

  2235

-What is the insert size mean and standard deviation?
+Q.What is the insert size mean and standard deviation?

  Mean - 275.9
  Standard deviation - 47.7

-How many reads were paired properly?
+Q.How many reads were paired properly?

  282478